+(3) Invasive Species

+The vegetation being removed is an aggressive, invasive, or non-native species as confirmed by wetlands scientist or as listed on a wetlands plant list acceptable to the Commission, such as, but not limited to that published by the United States Fish and Wildlife Service.

+(4) Ecological Restoration

+The vegetation is being removed as part of a project whose primary purpose is to restore or otherwise improve the natural capacity of a resource area to protect and sustain the interests of the Bylaw; also called Resource Area Enhancement.

+(5) Vegetation Replacement

-- (3) The vegetation being removed is an aggressive, invasive, or non-native species as professionally confirmed or as listed on a wetlands plant list acceptable to the Commission, such as, but not limited to that published by the United States Fish and Wildlife Service. - (4) The vegetation is being removed as part of a project whose primary purpose is to restore or otherwise improve the natural capacity of a resource area to protect and sustain the interests of the Bylaw; also called Resource Area Enhancement. - (5) The vegetation is being removed and replaced elsewhere on the project site or within the same resource area only if the Commission determines that such removal and replacement does not decrease the resource area's contribution to the resource area values protected by the Bylaw. - (6) The vegetation is an imminent risk to public health or safety or property as confirmed in writing and submitted to the Commission by the Arlington Tree Warden, Fire Department, Public Safety Officer, or a certified arborist.
+The vegetation is being removed and replaced elsewhere on the project site or within the same resource area, only if the Commission determines that such removal and replacement does not decrease the resource area's contribution to the resource area values protected by the Bylaw.

+(6) Imminent Risk to Public Health and Safety

+The vegetation is an imminent risk to public health or safety or property as confirmed in writing and submitted to the Commission by the Arlington Tree Warden, Fire Department Representative, Public Safety Officer, or a certified arborist.